-'(a) REQUIREMENTS .-
+"(a) REQUIREMENTS.-

-"(1) IN GENERAL.-For purposes of this section, the term 'reduced risk tobacco product means a tobacco product designated by the Secretary under paragraph (2).
+"(1) IN GENERAL.-For purposes of this section, the term 'reduced risk tobacco product' means a tobacco product designated by the Secretary under paragraph (2).

-(2) DESIGNATION. -
+"(2) DESIGNATION.-

-"(A) IN GENERAL.-A product may be designated by the Secretary as a reduced risk tobacco product if the Secretary finds that the product will significantly reduce harm to individuals caused by a tobacco product and is otherwise appropriate to protect public health, based on an application submitted by the manufacturer of the product (or other responsible person) thatproduct.
+"(A) IN GENERAL.-A product may be designated by the Secretary as a reduced risk tobacco product if the Secretary finds that the product will significantly reduce harm to individuals caused by a tobacco product and is otherwise appropriate to protect public health, based on an application submitted by the manufacturer of the product (or other responsible person) that-

-(i) demonstrates through testing on animals and short-term human testing that use of such product results in ingestion or inhalation of a substantially lower yield of toxic substances than use of conventional tobacco products in the same category as the proposed reduced risk product; and
+"(i) demonstrates through testing on animals and short-term human testing that use of such product results in ingestion or inhalation of a substantially lower yield of toxic substances than use of conventional tobacco products in the same category as the proposed reduced risk product; and

-(ii) if required by the Secretary, includes studies of the long-term health effects of the
+"(ii) if required by the Secretary, includes studies of the long-term health effects of the product.
 If such studies are required, the manufacturer may consult with the Secretary regarding protocols for conducting the studies.

-(B) BASIS FOR FINDING.-In making the finding under subparagraph (A), the Secretary shall take into account-
+"(B) BASIS FOR FINDING.-In making the finding under subparagraph (A), the Secretary shall take into account-

-'(i) the risks and benefits to the population as a whole, including both users of tobacco products and non-users of tobacco products:
+"(i) the risks and benefits to the population as a whole, including both users of tobacco products and non-users of tobacco products;

-'(ii) the increased or decreased likelihood that existing users of tobacco products will stop using such products including reduced risk tobacco products;
+"(ii) the increased or decreased likelihood that existing users of tobacco products will stop using such products including reduced risk tobacco products:

-(iii) the increased or decreased likelihood that those who do not use tobacco products will start to use such products, including reduced risk tobacco products; and
+"(iii) the increased or decreased likelihood that those who do not use tobacco products will start to use such products, including reduced risk tobacco products; and

-(iv) the risks and benefits to consumers from the use of a reduced risk tobacco product as compared to the use of products approved under chapter V to reduce exposure to tobacco.
+"(iv) the risks and benefits to consumers from the use of a reduced risk tobacco product as compared to the use of products approved under chapter V to reduce exposure to tobacco.

-"(3) MARKETING REQUIREMENTS.-A tobacco product may be marketed and labeled as a reduced risk tobacco product if itcomplies with requirements prescribed by the Secretary relating to marketing and advertising of the product, and other provisions of this chapter as prescribed by the Secretary.
+"(3) MARKETING REQUIREMENTS.-A tobacco product may be marketed and labeled as a reduced risk tobacco product if it-

-'(A) has been designated as a reduced risk tobacco product by the Secretary under paragraph (2);
+"(A) has been designated as a reduced risk tobacco product by the Secretary under paragraph (2);

-(B) bears a label prescribed by the Secretary concerning the product's contribution to reducing harm to health; and
+"(B) bears a label prescribed by the Secretary concerning the product's contribution to reducing harm to health; and